KevinGoodsell/rootless-containers/03-clone-and-more-namespaces/README.md

-# Part 3: More Namespaces
+# Part 3: Clone and More Namespaces

 In this part we'll add two additional namespaces, the UTS namespace and the PID namespace.